Introducing New VAPT Guidelines by SEBI

 Paragraph:11

-• The list of crucial assets must be approved by the Trustees and the Board of the AMCs.
+• The list of assets has to be approved by the Trustees and the Board of the Asset Management Companies (AMCs).
+Mutual Funds and AMCs have to keep a list of their hardware.
+T

-• Mutual Funds/AMCs are required to keep an accurate inventory of their hardware, software, and information assets (both internal and external), as well as information on their network connections, resources, and data flows.
+• Hey also need to list their software and information assets well as information on their network connections, resources and data flows.

 Paragraph:40